 From fast and easy-to-prepare quinoa bowls to hearty soups and filling casseroles, quinoa and chicken are a perfect pair.
 Here are some of my favorite quinoa recipes with chicken.
 Most are ready in less than 30 minutes, making meal prep a snap and helping you quickly serve a deliciously healthy weeknight meal.

-- Because the American Academy of Allergy, Asthma & Immunology reports that most people with alpha-gal can tolerate “moderate, lean dairy,” some of the quinoa recipes below include cheese.
+NOTE: Because the American Academy of Allergy, Asthma & Immunology reports that most people with alpha-gal can tolerate “moderate, lean dairy,” some of the recipes below may include butter, cheese, or another dairy product.
 If you are an alpha gal who avoids dairy, please make a dairy-free substitution.
+From vegan butter to plant milk cheeses, Miyoko’s is one of my favorite brands.
+And, even if you can tolerate dairy, I recommend that alpha gals stick with vegetarian cheese.

 1. Quinoa Chicken Bowl with Cilantro Lime Crema